-Configure the communications interface to operate in half duplex if your communications link does not provide two simultaneous main channels, one for transmit and one for receive.
-This is usually the case in the following:
+Configure the communications interface to operate in half duplex if your communications link does not provide two simultaneous main channels, one for transmitting and one for receiving.
+This usually is the case in the following:

 - A dial network with a half duplex type modem that uses a single line.
 Usually this is a 2400 or 4800 bps modem. - A connection to a DS/3000 node that is an HP 3000 Series II or III using a SSLC communications device.